SamAkinbile/Emarket/README.md

 ## Acknowledgments

-Many thanks to my student care advisors, Kim and Kieron, for their support and guidance.
+Many thanks to my student care advisors, Mark, Kim and Kieron, for their support and guidance.
 I also appreciate The Code Institute's tutoring service for their prompt responses and invaluable feedback."